 If you are asking any of the questions below, you’re in the right place.

 Have you noticed the pace of change in our industry?
 It seems FASB or GASB issues a new standard every two weeks.
-Then there are additions to audit and attestation standards, compilation and review guidance, the Code of Conduct.
-And this is just concerning professional standards.
+Then there are additions to audit and attestation standards, compilation and review guidance, and the Code of Conduct.
+And this is just the change in professional standards.

-In the midst of this storm, I want to be here for you, to encourage you and to inform you (where I can).
+In the midst of this storm, I am here for you, to encourage you and to inform you.
+I’m know I’m just one guy, but my heart’s desire is to help as many of you as I can.

 Here are sample posts from CPA Hall Talk: